OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/csharp/README.md

 The user can Generate a new QR code (contains app id information) and then use Install action to scan and then install the app.

-`Currently, Microsoft Teams support for QR or barcode scanner capability is only available for mobile clients`.
+`Currently, Microsoft Teams support for QR or barcode scanner capability is only available for mobile clients`

 ![Card](QRAppInstallation/Images/CardWithButtons.png)